How To Switch To an Interest Only Mortgage

 Part and Part mortgages

-If you’re unable to meet the criteria for an interest-only switch, some lenders offer a part-and-part repayment basis, which is a combination of an interest-only and capital repayment.
-The LTV may be slightly higher in this case, meaning the equity requirement is easier to meet, but you will still need to provide the lender with proof of a solid repayment strategy, albeit for a lower overall figure.
+Suppose you cannot meet the criteria for an interest-only switch.
+In that case, some lenders offer a part-and-part repayment basis, a combination of interest-only and capital repayment.
+The LTV may be slightly higher in this case, meaning the equity requirement is easier to meet.
+However, you will still need to provide the lender with proof of a solid repayment strategy, albeit for a lower overall figure.

 Use our calculator below to work out what your new repayments could be if you choose this option.